sora-xor/sora-docs/src/consensus.md

 Your hard work won’t go without a reward.
 Those who run validator nodes or nominate will receive rewards in the form of [**VAL**](https://medium.com/sora-xor/sora-validator-reward-token-val-c96a8afb8541) tokens.
 Rewards are not fixed but depend on the number of transactions on the SORA network and the usage of the Token Bonding Curve.
-In fact, half of all the fees on SORA network and 1% of what is bought on the TBC is used to buyback VAL on Polkaswap and burn them.
-Then every day a percentage of the burned VAL is reminted and given to validators and nominators.
-This percentage was 90% at TGE and will linearly go down to flatline after 5 years.
+In fact, half of all the fees on the SORA network and 1% of what is bought on the TBC is used to buyback VAL on Polkaswap and burn them.
+Then, daily, a percentage of the burned VAL is reminted and given to validators and nominators.
+This percentage was 90% at TGE and will linearly go down to flatline after five years.

 The higher the number of transactions on the SORA network, the higher the rewards for nominators and validators.